Tamagotchi Connection: Tamagotchi Connection v5 Familitchi (2008)

 The Tamagotchi Connection v5 is the English version of the FamiTama and is the first Tamagotchi to be exactly the same (besides language) worldwide since the Tamagotchi Plus.
-It was released in Asia on January 6, 2008 in Australia on January 10, 2008 and was released worldwide later in February 2008.
+It was released in Asia on January 6, 2008, in Australia on January 10, 2008, and was released worldwide later in February 2008.
 The v5 introduces the ability to raise families, with 3-5 parents and kids.
 It also has a new website that it shares with the Famitama, the "Tama and Earth Expo".
 According to the package, "The Tamagotchis set up this expo to learn more about Earth."
 It contains a central pavilion and 4 other pavilions representing each of the main areas of the Earth.
-It also included a TV option where the player can use Gotchi Points to shop on the Shopping Channel, find a mate with the Dating Show, or go travelling on the Travelling Show which replaces the pause function of previous generations.
+It also included a TV option where the player can use Gotchi Points to shop on the Shopping Channel, find a mate with the Dating Show, or go traveling on the Traveling Show which replaces the pause function of previous generations.
 There is a design flaw with the v5 which prevents it from properly connecting to the other Tamagotchis in the series.

-Your tamagotchi can also then be sent to school.
-You can decide how your tamagotchi will act towards others and the actions it makes.
-For example, it can be mean to the other tamagotchis, or even pee on the floor while presenting a project and get embarrassed!